 Lisa is based in the South West of France, the center of surf & “active lifestyle” culture which fits perfectly in her philosophy and way of life.

-I (Lisa) was introduced to matcha around 10 years ago when in the back of a tea shop in Soho New York a Japanese lady made me my first matcha latte.
+I was introduced to matcha around 10 years ago when in the back of a tea shop in Soho New York City a Japanese woman prepared me the first matcha latte in my life.
 I was curious and remember not being able to categorize the unique flavor and smell but it was special and looking back, I definitely fell in love with matcha that day.

-It has accompanied me all those years around the world and gave me a sense of home and safeties thanks to my daily ritual, while providing me with nutrients, energy, antioxidants and a warm feeling in my belly.
+It has accompanied me all those years around the world and gave me a sense of home and comfort thanks to my daily ritual, while providing me with nutrients, energy, antioxidants and a warm feeling in my belly.
 I tried a lot of great (but also some lower quality) varieties over the past years but somehow I was continuously searching for "the perfect" matcha.
-And I don't necessarily mean the most expensive one or a variety that is considered "imperial" in Japan.
-But one that I enjoy drinking as a matcha latte in the morning which has a rich flavour as well as pleasantly bitter notes that contrasts the sweet plant-milk perfectly.
-And so the story begins...

-Last year I found a tea connoisseur from Japan who introduced me to some of his local tea farmers in Kyoto and shared with me his knowledge on the harvest and grinding process.
-I know it sounds cliché, but I still remember the first sip I took from one of the first matcha he sent us (now our “Morning Ritual”) and how I immediately knew that this was it.
-And luckily my partner felt the same.
+in 2020 I connected with a tea connoisseur from Japan who introduced me to some of his local tea farmers in Kyoto and shared with me his knowledge on the growing, harvesting and grinding process.
+I still remember the first sip I took from one of his matcha samples and how I immediately knew that this was it.
+The "Morning Ritual" Matcha was born.